ryanatkn/gro/src/docs/config.md

 ### how it works

-The build cache validates multiple factors to determine if a rebuild is needed (see [build caching](build.md#build-caching)).
-For `build_cache_config` specifically, Gro:
+The `build_cache_config` is hashed early during config normalization (in `load_gro_config()`).
+This protects sensitive values by ensuring the raw config never persists in memory.

+During the build:

 1. Checks if workspace has uncommitted changes (if dirty, skips cache entirely)
-2. Resolves `build_cache_config` (calls it if it's a function)
-3. Serializes the result to JSON
-4. Hashes the JSON string using SHA-256
+2. Loads previous build's cache metadata from `.gro/build.json` (missing/corrupt = rebuild)
+3. Compares current git commit against cached commit (different = rebuild)
-5. Compares the hash against the previous build's hash from `.gro/build.json`
+4. Compares current config hash against cached config hash (different = rebuild)
-6. If this hash or any other cache factor differs, invalidates the cache and rebuilds
+5. If cache key matches, validates output files haven't been modified
+6. If all checks pass, uses the cached build

 This ensures builds are correct while protecting sensitive configuration.
-Both cache factors (git commit and `build_cache_config`) are checked—if either changes, the cache is invalidated.
+Both cache factors (git commit and `build_cache_config` hash) are checked—if either changes, the cache is invalidated.

 ### common patterns